Eva Perón: European tour

 During her tour to Europe, Eva Perón was featured in a cover story for Time magazine.
 The cover's caption – "Eva Perón: Between two worlds, an Argentine rainbow" – was a reference to the name given to Eva's European tour, The Rainbow Tour.
 This was the only time in the periodical's history that a South American first lady appeared alone on its cover.
 (In 1951, Eva appeared again, but with Juan Perón.)
 The 1947 cover story was also the first publication to mention that Eva had been born out of wedlock.
 In retaliation, the periodical was banned from Argentina for several months.

 After returning to Argentina from Europe, Evita never again appeared in public with the complicated hairdos of her movie-star days.
-The bright blonde color she dyed her hair became more subdued in tone, and she began to style her hair pulled back into a heavy braided chignon.
-Her extravagant clothing became more refined after the tour, no longer wearing the elaborate hats and form-fitting dresses of Argentine designers.
-Instead, Eva adopted simpler and more fashionable Parisian couture, and became particularly attached to the fashions of Christian Dior and the jewelry of Cartier.
-In an attempt to cultivate a more serious political persona, Eva began to appear in public wearing conservative though stylish tailleurs (a business-like combination of skirts and jackets), which also were made by Dior and other Paris couture houses.
+The bright blonde colour she dyed her hair became more subdued in tone, and she began to style her hair pulled back into a heavy braided chignon.
+Her extravagant clothing became more refined after the tour; she no longer wore the elaborate hats and form-fitting dresses of Argentine designers.
+Instead, Eva adopted simpler and more fashionable Parisian couture, and became particularly attached to the fashions of Christian Dior and the jewellery of Cartier.
+In an attempt to cultivate a more serious political persona, Eva began to appear in public wearing conservative though stylish tailleurs (a business-like combination of skirts and jackets), which were also made by Dior and other Paris couture houses.

 Charitable and feminist activities

-Eva Foundation
+Eva Perón Foundation

 Perón meets with the public in her foundation's office.

 The Sociedad de Beneficencia de Buenos Aires (Society of Beneficence), a charitable organization made up of 87 society ladies, was responsible for most works of charity in Buenos Aires prior to the election of Juan Perón.
 At one point, the Sociedad had cared heavily for orphans and homeless women, but had slowed these activities by the time of the first term of Juan Perón.
 In the 1800s, the Sociedad had been supported by private contributions, largely those of the husbands of the society ladies, but by the 1940s, the Sociedad was supported by the government.

-It had been the tradition of the Sociedad to elect the First Lady of Argentina as president of the charity.
+It had been the tradition of the Sociedad to elect the First Lady of Argentina as its president.
 However, the ladies of the Sociedad did not approve of Eva Perón's impoverished background, lack of formal education, and former career as an actress.
 Afraid that Perón would set a bad example for the orphans, the society ladies did not extend to Perón the position of president of their organization.
 It has often been said that Eva Perón had the government funding for the Sociedad cut off in retaliation.
 This version of events has been called into question, however, the government funding that had previously supported the Sociedad then went to support Eva Perón's own foundation.
 The Eva Perón Foundation began with 10,000 pesos provided by Perón herself.